SimulatedGREG/electron-vue/docs/en/renderer-process.md

 ### vue routes

 For more information about `vue-router` click [here](https://github.com/vuejs/vue-router).
-In short, it is encouraged to use `vue-router` as creating a Single Page Application is much more practical when making electron applications.
+In short, it is encouraged to use `vue-router` as creating a Single Page Application is much more practical when making Electron applications.
 Do you really want to manage a bunch of BrowserWindows and then communicating information between everything?
 Probably not.

 Routes are held in `src/renderer/router/index.js` and defined like so...